5. Decadal files

 Exercise:

-Open your collection file "fourfiles.fil" and write it back as a Decadal file.
+Open your collection file "fourfiles.fil" and write it back as a Tucson decadal/.rwl file.
 Save it as "fourfiles.rwl".

 Close the collection file.